springboardmentor28126j/SwiftVisa-AI-Based-Visa-Eligibility-Screening-Agent-Batch13/README.md

 ## 🌐 Live Demo

-👉 **Access the Application:** *Add your Streamlit link here*
+👉 **Access the Application:** *Add your Streamlit deployment link here*

 ---

 ## 📌 Overview

-This project is an AI-driven web application designed to evaluate visa eligibility using intelligent reasoning instead of traditional rule-based logic.
+This project presents an AI-driven web application designed to evaluate visa eligibility using intelligent, context-aware reasoning instead of traditional rule-based approaches.

-The system analyzes user-provided details, retrieves relevant immigration policies, and generates a decision with a clear explanation using an AI model integrated via **Groq API**.
+The system processes user-provided information, retrieves relevant immigration policies, and generates a structured eligibility decision along with a clear explanation using an AI model integrated via **Groq API**.

 ---

 ## 🎯 Objective

-* Build an intelligent eligibility screening system
+* Develop an intelligent visa eligibility screening system
-* Use real-world policy data for decision making
+* Utilize real-world policy data instead of hardcoded rules
-* Replace static conditions with AI reasoning
+* Provide clear and explainable AI-driven decisions
-* Deliver a complete end-to-end deployed application
+* Deliver a complete end-to-end deployed solution

 ---

 ## 🧠 Core Concept

-The system follows a **Retrieval + AI reasoning pipeline**:
+The system follows a **Retrieval + AI Reasoning pipeline**:

 * Collect structured user input
-* Retrieve relevant policy data from vector database
+* Retrieve relevant policy data from a vector database
-* Combine both inputs
+* Combine user data with retrieved context
-* Generate decision using AI model
+* Generate an eligibility decision using an AI model

 ---

 ## 🔁 System Workflow

-The complete workflow of the system is represented below in a clear step-by-step structure:
+The overall workflow of the system is illustrated below in a structured and easy-to-understand format:

 ```
 User Input (Streamlit UI)